renggli/dart-xml/README.md

 This prints _Growing a Language_ and _Learning XML_.

-Similary, to compute the total price of all the books one could write the following expression:
+Similarly, to compute the total price of all the books one could write the following expression:

     var total = document.findAllElements('book')
         .map((node) => double.parse(node.findElements('price').single.text))